Skip to main content

 D. Miscellaneous points:

-1. All cases of possession, sale, or transfer of illegal drugs, alcohol, and/or unauthorized mood altering chemicals will be reported to the appropriate law enforcement agency.
-All alcohol, drugs, unauthorized mood altering chemicals, and related paraphernalia confiscated will be turned over to the appropriate law enforcement agency.
+1. All cases of possession, sale, or transfer of illegal drugs, alcohol, and/or unauthorized mood-altering chemicals will be reported to the appropriate law enforcement agency.
+All alcohol, drugs, unauthorized mood-altering chemicals, and related paraphernalia confiscated will be turned over to the appropriate law enforcement agency.